Skip to main content

 Attributes Required for Variable Replacement Mapping

-Function typeYShould be set to "String functions" to enable text manipulation capabilities.
+Function typeYesShould be set to "String functions" to enable text manipulation capabilities.

-Replacement stringYContains the template with variables that will be substituted with actual field values.
+Replacement stringYesContains the template with variables that will be substituted with actual field values.

 Example Configuration: